bigfix/developer.bigfix.com/site/reference/types/string.md

 # sup &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;sup&amp;gt; (superscript) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;sup&lt; (superscript) tag modified by the first given string.

 # sup of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;sup&amp;gt; (superscript) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;sup&lt; (superscript) tag.

 # symlink &lt;string&gt; : symlink